|

 Camps for Critically Ill Children

-Providing Penny Bears, writing journals
+Providing Penny Bears and writing journals writing journals

-needs, have been challenging, rewarding experiences for our volunteers.
+has been challenging, rewarding experiences for our volunteers.

 ill or grieving children in New York, Maine, Pennsylvania, Massachusetts,